The Classification of Cultures

 A taxonomy of cultures can be established along these lines:

-Those cultures which regard change as a trauma – and those who traumatically react to the absence of change, to paralysis and stagnation.
+Those cultures which regard change as a trauma versus those cultures who react with traumatic shock to the absence of change, to paralysis and stagnation.

-This is true in every sphere of life: the economic, the social, in the arts, the sciences.
+This reactive pattern is discernible in every sphere of life: the economic, the social, in the arts, the sciences.

 This is the dividing line:

 Some cultures feed off fear and trauma.
-To adapt, they developed neuroses.
-Other cultures feed off hope and love – they have adapted normally.
+To adapt, they develop neuroses.
+Other cultures feed off hope and love – they undergo normal adaptation.

 So, are these types of cultures doomed to clash, as the current fad goes – or can they cohabitate?